clazarom/doordash_lite_project/README.md

 # Testing

+*NOTE: InstrumentedTests can only be run with a DEBUG build of the application.

 The testing units developed are designed to verify:
+- NetworkStateManager - to check if there is Internet connection (used when the app is first launched)
+- REST API calls to the server {GET restaurant list , GET restaurant detail}
+- The data model (UpdatedValues.class) - to test that inserting, retrieving and consuming data work as expected
 - The restaurant listview - both generating mock local values and requesting real store data from the server
 - MainActivity navigation - between the PagerViwer fragmetns as well as transitioning between the mainList and detailItem
-- REST API calls to the server {GET restaurant list , GET restaurant detail}
+- SplashActivity - launching, networkstate and notification

 ##Troubleshooting Testing